yugabyte/r2dbc-ysql-client/README.md

 This app is a fully reactive Spring Boot implementation backed by YugabyteDB SQL API  (YSQL).
 [R2DBC](r2dbc.io) provides support for reactive streams, a non-blocking way of accessing data from relational databases, alternative to using blocking JDBC drivers.
 [R2DBC Specification](https://r2dbc.io/spec/0.8.0.M8/spec/html/#introduction.r2dbc-spi) provides a list of top level APIs for driver vendors to implement, we are using R2DBC driver implementation of PostgreSQL for accessing relational data from YugabyteDB.

+YugabyteDB YSQL API provides PostgreSQL compatible Distributed SQL APIs for microservices applications.
+Read more about YugabyteDB Architecture [here](https://docs.yugabyte.com/latest/architecture/layered-architecture/)

 `r2dbc-ycql-client` app uses the following components:

 - Spring WebFlux
 - Spring Data R2DBC
 - PostgreSQL R2DBC Driver
-- Three Node YugabyteDB cluster
+- Three Node YugabyteDB cluster (v2.1.4.0)

-App is a REST based application which exposes REST APIs for CRUD operations on a Product and Inventory domain.
+App is a REST based application which exposes Reactive APIs for CRUD operations on Products and Inventory table .
 The sample application will be implementing below table schema.

 ![Table Schema](table_diagram.png)